luoluobuli/My-study-note/cse30-note/getting-started.md

 - In C, there is *no way* to get the length of an array.
 - In C, strings are arrays of chars.
   `char name[] = "George";` - Don't have to specify the length of the array here
 - In C, functions must be declared before they can be used.
+Use a **forward declaration** if need to define a function after its first use.